ronkok/Hurmet/docs/en/manual.md

 ###### Statements

 Inside a calculation cell, we can write an statement and get a numeric result.
-In the demonstration box to the lower-left, try replacing the text with `2 + 2 = ?` .
+In the demonstration box to the right, try replacing the text with `2 + 2 = ?` .
 Hurmet will render the math and write the result where you place the `?` mark.
 </div>

 ###### Numbers